 It comes as no surprise to people who grew up in New Orleans, but if you’re new here there are some things you should know.
-Among them is that the assessed value of a New Orleans home has little to do with the actual market value.
+Among them is that the tax assessment and fair market value of a New Orleans home have little to do with each other.

 Tax assessment and fair market value